-10.4B CIVIL RIGHTS—TITLE VII—"TANGIBLE EMPLOYMENT" ACTION DEFINED
+10.4B CIVIL RIGHTS—TITLE VII—"TANGIBLE EMPLOYMENT ACTION" DEFINED

 Tangible employment actions are the means by which a supervisor brings the official power of the enterprise to bear on subordinates.
 A tangible employment action requires an official act of the enterprise, a company act.
-A tangible employment action consists of a significant change in employment status such as [firing] [failing to promote] [reassignment] [a significant change in responsibilities] [undesirable reassignment] or [a significant change in benefits].
+A tangible employment action consists of a significant change in employment status such as [hiring] [firing] [failing to promote] [reassignment] [a significant change in responsibilities] [undesirable reassignment] or [a significant change in benefits].
 [A tangible employment action occurs when a superior obtains sexual favors from an employee by conditioning continued employment on participation in unwelcome acts.]

-The meaning of the term "tangible employment action" is discussed in Pennsylvania State Police v.
-Suders, 542 U.S. 129, 137-38 (2004).
-The Supreme Court granted certiorari in Suders in order to resolve a split in the circuits as to whether a constructive discharge brought about by supervisor harassment constitutes a tangible employment action and bars the affirmative defense set out in Ellerth, 524 U.S. 742 (1998) and Faragher v.
+The meaning of the term "tangible employment action" is also discussed in Pennsylvania State Police v.
+Suders, 542 U.S. 129, 137-38 (2004), which resolved a split in the circuits as to whether a constructive discharge brought about by supervisor harassment constitutes a tangible employment action and bars the affirmative defense set out in Ellerth, 524 U.S. 742, and Faragher v.
 Boca Raton, 524 U.S. 775 (1998).
 Suders, 542 U.S. at 140.

-In the context of quid pro quo sexual harassment, the Ninth Circuit held that a "tangible employment action" occurs when a supervisor who abuses his supervisorial authority succeeds in coercing an employee to engage in sexual acts by threats of discharge or other material job-related consequence, or fails in his efforts to coerce the employee but then actually discharges her on account of her refusal to submit to his demands.
+In the context of quid pro quo sexual harassment, the Ninth Circuit has held that a "tangible employment action" occurs when a supervisor who abuses his supervisory authority succeeds in coercing an employee to engage in sexual acts by threats of discharge or other material job-related consequence, or fails in his efforts to coerce the employee but then actually discharges her on account of her refusal to submit to his demands.
 Holly D. v.
 Cal.
 Inst. of Tech., 339 F.3d 1158, 1169 (9th Cir.2003).
 In such situations, the employer may be held vicariously liable for the direct supervisor’s unlawful conduct and may not take advantage of the Ellerth/Faragher affirmative defense.
 Id.
 However, an "unfulfilled, or inchoate, quid pro quo threat by a supervisor is not enough" to constitute a tangible employment action.
 Id. at 1170.
 Rather, the threat must culminate in the actual coercion of a sexual act or some other "form of sufficiently concrete employment action" on account of the employee’s refusal to submit.
 Id.